Daniel-L-Ross/Parkbook/README.md

 # Parkbook

-Search parks in Nashville TN for specific features, save parks you like, and leave reviews on parks.
+Search parks in Nashville, Tennessee for specific features, save parks you like, and leave reviews on parks.

 ## Motivation

-I
+This app was built to provide a simple and intuitive way to discover what nearby parks have to offer.
+During the pandemic I found mself spending more time outside

 ## Screenshots